Helen Hogan: Academic work and Māori studies

 At the end of 1971, Hogan was appointed as a lecturer in English at Christchurch Teachers' College.
 While there, she wrote six-week poetry reading and learning units for secondary-school pupils.

-After the success of her first anthology, which sold out, Hogan wrote to the heads of English at all of New Zealand's secondary schools, asking them to submit their students' work for possible inclusion in future anthologies.
-Over the following years, she received between 1400 and 3000 poems annually, and selected around 100 examples for each of seven anthologies that were published between 1973 and 1980.
+After the success of her first anthology, which sold out, Hogan wrote to the heads of English at all of New Zealand's secondary schools asking them to submit their students' work for possible inclusion in future anthologies.
+Over the following years, she received between 1,400 and 3,000 poems annually and selected around 100 examples for each of seven anthologies that were published from 1973 to 1980.
 Among the children whose work appeared in Hogan's anthologies that went on to become notable writers were Steve Braunias and Andrew Johnston.

-After retiring, Hogan studied te reo Māori through the Correspondence School.
-She subsequently undertook doctoral studies under Margaret Orbell at the University of Canterbury.
-Her PhD thesis, Stories of travel: He kōrero ēnei mō te haerenga, published in 1994, examined 14 Māori-language travel accounts written between 1844 and 1910.
+After retiring, Hogan studied the Māori language through the Correspondence School.
+She subsequently undertook doctoral studies with Margaret Orbell at the University of Canterbury.
+Her PhD thesis, "Stories of travel: He kōrero ēnei mō te haerenga", published in 1994, examined 14 Māori-language travel accounts written between 1844 and 1910.

-Hogan went on to write three books: Renata's Journey: Ko te Haerenga o Renata, published in 1994, an annotated translation of Rēnata Kawepō's account of his travels in 1843–1844; Hikurangi ki Homburg: Henare Kohere and Terei Ngatai with the Maori Coronation Contingent 1902 (1997), a translation and commentary of the travel writings of Hēnare Kōhere and Terei Ngatai recounting their trip to Britain and Europe in 1902'; and Bravo, Neu Zeeland – Two Māori in Vienna 1859–1860, a translation and commentary of the travel diary written by Hemara Te Rerehau and Wiremu Toetoe of their visit to Vienna in 1859–1860, first published in 2003, with a new edition in 2022.
+Hogan went on to write three books: Renata's Journey: Ko te Haerenga o Renata, published in 1994, an annotated translation of Rēnata Kawepō's account of his travels in 1843–1844; Hikurangi ki Homburg: Henare Kohere and Terei Ngatai with the Maori Coronation Contingent 1902 (1997), a translation and commentary of the travel writings of Hēnare Kōhere and Terei Ngatai recounting their trip to Britain and Europe in 1902'; and Bravo, Neu Zeeland – Two Māori in Vienna 1859–1860, a translation and commentary of the travel diary written by Hemara Te Rerehau and Wiremu Toetoe of their visit to Vienna in 1859–1860, first published in 2003 with a new edition in 2022.
+Hogan's book, Renata's Journey: Ko te Haerenga o Renata, published in 1994, was selected as one of the 180 most significant works of Māori-authored non-fiction.

-Hogan worked with historian Michael King, and transcribed and prepared manuscripts on Moriori genealogies and traditions, based on notes collected by Rēweti Kōhere.
+Hogan worked with the historian Michael King.
+She also transcribed and prepared manuscripts on Moriori genealogies and traditions which she based on notes collected by Rēweti Kōhere.
 These manuscripts are held by the National Library of New Zealand.

 In 1997, Hogan recorded oral history interviews with women associated with the University of Canterbury.
 Tapes of the interviews are held in the New Zealand Federation of University Women collection at Christchurch City Libraries.

 Death

-Hogan died at a retirement village in the Christchurch suburb of Beckenham on 1 January 2025, aged 101.
+Hogan died on 1 January 2025, aged 101, at a retirement village in the Christchurch suburb of Beckenham.
 She had been predeceased by her husband, Denis Hogan, in 2006.